renbem/CodingChallenge/README.md

 * `open html/index.html`

 ## Example usage
 Two example scripts are provided in the folder `examples` which shall illustrate the use of the code.
+Simply run
+* `python examples/showSamples.py`
+* `python examples/showcaseTrainingPipeline.py`

+within the root directory.
+To check the provided unit tests, execute
+* `python test/runTests.py`

 ## License
 This code was developed for a particular purpose.
 However, in case you find it